 2013 C. Shelby Rooks Lecture

-The Center for the Study of Black Faith and Life at the Chicago Theological Seminary will present the Seventh Annual C. Shelby Rooks Lectureship on Thursday, October 10, 8 p.m.
-Social ethicist and scholar of American religions, Dr. Jonathan L. Wilton, will deliver a lecture titled “The Du Boisian Dilemma: Sacrificing the Faith in Order to Save the Race."
-(This lecture will be STREAMED LIVE.)
+The Center for the Study of Black Faith and Life at the Chicago Theological Seminary presented the Seventh Annual C. Shelby Rooks Lectureship on Thursday, October 10, 8 p.m.
+Social ethicist and scholar of American religions, Dr. Jonathan L. Wilton, delivered a lecture titled “The Du Boisian Dilemma: Sacrificing the Faith in Order to Save the Race."

 Dr. Walton is the Plummer Professor of Christian Morals at Harvard University and Pusey Minister in Harvard's Memorial Church.
 He is also a professor of religion and society on the faculty of divinity.